 Boston.
 Baghdad.
 New York.
 Kabul.
 Tel Aviv.
 Gaza… Syria… Burma… Rwanda… Tibet… the sorrow of violent tragedies that I have learned in my generation seems to have crossed all the borders.
 The reality is that there are no borders, even if we try to build the walls and fences that separate us.
 Hurt, like love, travels thousands of miles.
 This is not to suggest that it comes from that far away, it can easily come from our own neighborhood, house, and ultimately from within us.
-The interrelatedness of our own actions is ultimately what matters on the scales of negative and positive actions.
+The interrelatedness of our own actions is what matters on the scales of negative and positive actions.
 Unlike the lady of justice, there is no blindfold, and both violence and love are in our face.
 How we respond is what will be added to the scale of human fate.
 Hope, as our wish, cannot remain a noun.
 It must be a verb.
 In times of tragedies, hope is our compassionate response.

-Today, we grieve with those who lost their loved ones.
+True compassion is beyond empathy and it is always engaged.
+It dwells in our human heart and comes from a place of our interconnectedness.
+There should be Carlos Arredondo in all of us.
+Even if we have never experienced personally the tragedy that Carlos or Jeff have, we can still share it in our common humanity.
+We grieve with those who lost their loved ones.
 We gather together, light candles and try to understand.
 We sit in stillness to recharge our humanness.
-We wake up and realize how precious is each human life, and we vow to change our selves and our policies, creating a safer and more compassionate environment for all in the world.
+We wake up and realize how precious is each human life, and we vow to change our selves and our policies, creating a safer and more compassionate environment for all.

 Image Credits: Enver Rahmanov.
 Image is in the public domain.
 Source: Wikimedia Commons.